 Have a suggestion for an upcoming style?
 Notify the officers since the chosen styles are based off of the members interests.

-Have fun making this style in Q2.
-If you feel like submitting the beer for our friendly, internal competition and/or constructive feedback, please submit 2 clean, unmarked bottles with the BJCP bottle ID form affixed to either Ian’s bottle-share box or OakBarrel by the end of June.
+Have fun making this style in Q3.
+If you feel like submitting the beer for our friendly, internal competition and/or constructive feedback, please submit 2 clean, unmarked bottles labeled with the BJCP bottle ID form affixed to either Ian’s bottle-share box or OakBarrel by the end of October.

 - 2021 SOQ 1 – New England IPA